INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiche-2025.md

 ##### Progress

-The structures already established in 2013 have proven to be successful and will be continued based on the administrative arrangement between the federal state (Bund) and the federal states (Laender) for the creation and operation of the GDI-DE.
+The structures already established in 2013 have proven to be successful and will be continued based on the administrative arrangement between the federal state (Bund) and the federal states (Laender) for the further development and operation of the GDI-DE.

 In addition, cooperation was intensified by the above mentioned meetings with representatives of the Conferences of specialised state ministers.